The Largest, Smallest, Most Expensive, and Oldest Purple Clay Teapots in the World

 Examine the Craftsmanship

-Due to modern manufacturing standards and high efficiency, teapots produced today are often perfectly symmetrical and meticulously crafted, appealing to many beginners. teapots, however, are created without identical molds; artisans rely solely on their skill and experience, crafting each piece according to their own preferences and requirements.
+Due to modern manufacturing standards and high efficiency, teapots produced today are often perfectly symmetrical and meticulously crafted, appealing to many beginners.
+Handmade teapots, however, are created without identical molds; artisans rely solely on their skill and experience, crafting each piece according to their own preferences and requirements.

 As a result, even teapots of the same design and specifications will vary in the shape of the body, diameter of the mouth, and the position, thickness, and height of the spout and handle.
 There will never be teapots that look exactly the same in appearance and specification.
 Pure mine purple clay is rare and valuable, making it impossible to produce large quantities through mechanization or mold production.